-Normally, ★60 for the BSc degree, including ★54 of the final ★60, must be taken at Augustana Faculty.
+Normally, \star 60 for the BSc degree, including \star 54 of the final \star 60, must be taken at Augustana Faculty.
 However, language or other study abroad may, with special permission of the Associate Dean, Academic Programs, count toward the residency requirement.

-Certificate of Equivalence 52.8
+52.8 Certificate of Equivalence

 Applicants holding an Augustana University College three-year BA or BSc (General) degree may qualify for a certificate indicating they have upgraded their degree to meet the requirements of the four-year University of Alberta, Augustana Faculty, BA or BSc degree.
 This may be done by completing an additional ★30, or more if required, to meet program requirements in the same area of specialization as that of the three-year degree.
 Students will also be expected to conform to Augustana Faculty residency requirements.
 This option is only available to students with a three-year degree from Augustana University College.
-Students should consult §52 and §53 for the relevant four-year Augustana Faculty program
+Students should consult §§52 and 53 for the relevant four-year Augustana Faculty program requirements.

 To qualify for such a certificate, all program requirements must be completed by April 30, 2011.
+Applicants must apply for admission to the BA or BSc Certificate by the application deadlines outlined in §12.6 for the degree programs.

-International Programs 52.9
+52.9 International Programs

 Augustana offers a range of unique international programs.
-Al of these programs supplement and enhance the liberal arts and sciences experience while enabling students to add an invaluable international dimension to their education
+All of these programs supplement and enhance the liberal arts and sciences experience while enabling students to add an invaluable international dimension to their education.